marklogic/flux/docs/import/splitting.md

     -Xprefix=URI

-For example, for an XPath expression of "/ex:root/ex:text", where the "ex" prefix is associated with the namespace "org:example", you would need to include the following option:
+For example, for an XPath expression of "/ex:root/ex:text", where the "ex" prefix is associated with the namespace "org:example", you would include the following option:

     -Xex=org:example

 ### Using all the text in a document

-For Text documents - i.e. documents that are not JSON or XML and contain unstructured or semi-structured text - use the following option to specify that all the text in a document should be split:
+To select all the text in a document, use the following option:

     --splitter-text

-You can use this option as well on JSON and XML documents, in which case the JSON or XML document will be treated as a string, including all braces and tags.
+You can use this option on JSON and XML documents in addition to text documents, in which case the JSON or XML document will be treated as a string, including all braces and tags.

 ## Configuring how text is split

-Flux uses the popular [langchain4j framework](https://docs.langchain4j.dev/intro/) to support splitting the text in documents.
-Via langchain4j, Flux supports 3 options for splitting text:
+Flux uses the [LangChain4j framework](https://docs.langchain4j.dev/intro/) to support splitting the text in documents.
+Via LangChain4j, Flux supports 3 options for splitting text:

 1. A default approach that splits on paragraphs, sentences, lines, and words.
 2. A regex-based approach that splits text based on a regex pattern.
-3. A custom splitter, written by a user that implements a langchain4j API.
+3. A custom splitter, written by a user that implements a LangChain4j API.

 ### Default splitter